 The Goal

-Sephora SEA had a big vision: introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
+Sephora SEA had a big vision to introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
 But there was a catch.
 We didn’t have time to build a separate Clean category from scratch, so we had to get creative.
 The solution?
 Add "Clean" to the navigation menu and apply a filter on existing category pages.

 The Goal

-Sephora SEA had a big vision: introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
+Sephora SEA had a big vision to introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
 But there was a catch.
 We didn’t have time to build a separate Clean category from scratch, so we had to get creative.
 The solution?
 Add "Clean" to the navigation menu and apply a filter on existing category pages.

 The Goal

-Sephora SEA had a big vision: introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
+Sephora SEA had a big vision to introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
 But there was a catch.
 We didn’t have time to build a separate Clean category from scratch, so we had to get creative.
 The solution?
 Add "Clean" to the navigation menu and apply a filter on existing category pages.

 The Goal

-Sephora SEA had a big vision: introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
+Sephora SEA had a big vision to introduce a new Clean Beauty category that made it ridiculously easy for users to shop for health-conscious beauty products.
 But there was a catch.
 We didn’t have time to build a separate Clean category from scratch, so we had to get creative.
 The solution?
 Add "Clean" to the navigation menu and apply a filter on existing category pages.

 Initial Flow: